-It is a Hugh Gordon time and strike clock.
-Hugh Gordon was working in Aberdeen, Scotland from 1748-90.
+Hugh Gordon, clock-maker worked in Aberdeen, Scotland from 1748-90.
 He had previously worked in Edinburgh and London.
-He was a very proficient clock-maker but little of his work seems to have survived.
+Although a very proficient maker little of his work seems to have survived.

 This is a friend’s clock and I was asked to research it.
 Unfortunately, I have discovered very little so far.

 This time and strike clock is an excellent example of Scottish style and was likely made between 1760 to 1770 judging by the design of the spandrels.

 It features a second hand just below the 12 o’clock position and a single date aperture just beneath the hour pipe.
 It is a nicely proportioned clock with a tall centre throat and pagoda-styled top bonnet; the centre engraving is a typical feature of the Scottish clocks of the latter part of the 18th century as is the box calendar opening (date aperture), side glass on either side of the hood and doped canvas top cover.
 These clocks are not overly tall at about 7′.

 It is missing three finials; one on top and on the left and right front corners.
 The mounting holes were evidently covered up by a later canvas re-application.
 The chapter ring and dial centre would have been silvered at one time and rubbed clean by over-polishing through the years.
 The hour hand looks correct but the original minute hand would have had a serpentine design in keeping with the hour hand.

 This clock has been in my friend’s family since 1850 having been brought over by ship when his ancestors immigrated to Canada.
 It has survived quite well and it has been well taken care of.